onewelcome/identity-cloud-documentation/docs/products/access/topics/integration-extension/hooks/customize-token/customize-token-hook.md

 ## Web Hook configuration

-Before the web hook can be used, a few configuration steps are required.
-First, you need to provide the details about where the web hook API can be reached, including the authentication details.
+Before the web hook can be used a few configuration steps are required.
+Firstly, you need to provide the details about where the web hook API endpoint can be reached, including the authentication details.
 Once that's available, you should be able to link the just-defined web hook instance to your client.